umarhassan-mitodl/21l.001x-fall-2011/content/pages/assignments/_index.md

 Pick one of the essay questions, and respond to it in an essay of 7–8 pages.
 Make sure to have a thesis, and to flesh out your argument and support it with examples from the text.
 Refer to the "Advice for Writing" section.

 Papers must be submitted in a 12-type font (preferably Times New Roman or Arial); your essays must also be double-spaced.
-Use the MLA guidelines for citation (For more on the MLA format, visit the [Purdue Online Writing Lab](http://owl.english.purdue.edu/owl/resource/747/01/)).
+Use the MLA guidelines for citation (For more on the MLA format, visit the {{% resource_link "05143d0b-298c-4b7d-b65a-34ce07e4950d" "Purdue Online Writing Lab" %}}).

 When I return your essay, you have **two** days to decide if you'd like to revise it.
 If you do, we will schedule a meeting to discuss your paper, and work together to make plans for revising it.
 You will then have a week to submit your revision.
 You must revise at least one of your first two papers.
 You cannot submit a re-write without talking to me first.